Mom, advocate, go-getter

 My experience with MBC has shown me that life is available for a limited time only.
 I wake up every morning and thank God for being alive.
 I value the little things and try to make a difference helping other people whenever I can.

-I’m proud of the example I’ve set for my daughters, and I’m happy to have seen how the sacrifices we made as a family were worth it—my eldest just got her master’s degree, and my youngest is growing into a bright and beautiful young woman.
+I’m proud of the example I’ve set for my daughters, and I’m happy to have seen how the sacrifices we made as a family were worth it—my eldest just got her master’s degree and has come home to help run the family business, and my youngest is growing into a bright and beautiful young woman.
 We’re continuing to make memories together as a family.
 It hasn’t always been easy, but cancer has made me realize the beauty and value of little things, which in the end are really the big things.